GamesCreed

 Halo Infinite is unmissable, whether you are a long-lasting fan of the series or a newcomer.

-The king is finally back after a long six years hiatus.
+The king is finally back after a long six-year hiatus.
 Halo fans had to wait since the massive cliffhanger in which Halo 5 ended.
-6 long years in which the landscape of shooters as a genre changed massively; we saw the rise and dominance of the battle royale, the gradual phasing of the team-based FPS, and the neglect of the single-player campaign.
+6 long years in which the landscape of shooters as a genre changed massively; we saw the rise and dominance of the battle royale, the gradual phasing out of the team-based FPS, and the neglect of the single-player campaign.

 Let’s start with the Halo Infinite Campaign.
 Whenever a game tries to reinvent the formula that turned it into a phenomenon or a classic, things tend to go sideways.
-It might as well have been the case with Halo Infinite, however, 343 Industries seems to know that it is doing, and although made a risky move, it certainly was a calculated one.
-It is said Halo Infinite once had a Zelda-size open-world, but it had to be cut to merely a third of its original measurements.
+It might as well have been the case with Halo Infinite; however, 343 Industries seems to know what it is doing, and although it made a risky move, it certainly was a calculated one.
+It is said Halo Infinite once had a Zelda-sized open world, but it had to be cut to merely a third of its original measurements.
 However, this decision pays off, as the game feels complete, densely packed, and, more importantly, alive.

 Halo Infinite, PC, Review, Gameplay, Screenshots, GamesCreed